Alanzoka: Legacy

 Alanzoka is often recognized as one of the best-known Twitch streamers in Brazil.
 In 2018, he was named one of the most watched Brazilian streamers on the platform, and was one of the most watched when streaming Valorant and Cyberpunk 2077.
-It was included in the list "Five Brazilian streamers for you to keep an eye on Twitch", by The Clutch, and in the list "Streamers to watch during isolation by the coronavirus", by Globo Esporte.
+He was included in the list "Five Brazilian streamers for you to keep an eye on Twitch", by The Clutch, and in the list "Streamers to watch during isolation by the coronavirus", by Globo Esporte.

-As of July 2022, with over 5.8 million followers, Alanzoka was the 20th most followed streamer in the world on Twitch.
-In 2019, it was one of the top earners on the platform.
+As of October 2025, with over 7.8 million followers, Alanzoka was the 16th most followed streamer in the world on Twitch and 1st in Brazil.
+In 2019, he was one of the top earners on the platform.